 - Facilitators: Melissa Baysingar, Instructional Design Specialist; Ana Contreras, English; Dr. Joseph Flynn, Associate Director for the Center for Black Studies at NIU; Phil Mortenson, Distance Learning Manager; and Stephanie Whalen, Academy Chair

-- CEUs: 0.1 – After attending or viewing the recording, please complete this personal action plan by December 11, 2020 to receive CEUs.
+- CEUs: 0.1 – After attending the session or viewing the recording, please complete this personal action plan by December 11, 2020 to receive CEUs.

 Questions?
 Please contact the Academy at firstname.lastname@example.org.